 As wonderful as caffeine is, it definitely does not affect us all equally.
 Personally, I can be wired after one small cup – but many people claim that caffeine just doesn’t have quite the same effect.

-If you find yourself constantly wondering, “Why doesn’t coffee wake me up?” every morning on the train, you’ve come to the right place.
-We’ll give you all the background and explain exactly why this magical drug just doesn’t quite work for everyone.
+If you find yourself constantly wondering, “Why doesn’t coffee wake me up?” every morning on the train, you have come to the right place.
+We will give you all the background and explain exactly why this magical drug just doesn’t quite work for everyone.

 What is caffeine?

 Believe it or not, caffeine is actually a psychoactive substance, and this means that your morning coffee works similarly to many recreational drugs.
 But don’t worry – a lot of research has been done about this compound, and we have a very detailed understanding of the ways in which caffeine affects brain chemistry.

 Caffeine generally makes people more alert and awake.
-This is because the chemical, itself, is able to slot into special receptors in your brain and block out other chemicals that signal sleepiness and drowsiness.
+This is because the chemical, itself, can slot into special receptors in your brain and block out other chemicals that signal sleepiness and drowsiness.
 This helpful guide has a lot of information.

 Interestingly, it’s for this reason that many coffee drinkers report headaches if they don’t get their caffeine fix.
 Because our bodies grow accustomed to these receptors being blocked, our brains learn to produce more and more adenosine, which is the chemical that tells the body to go to sleep.
 When we have a shortage of caffeine, this adenosine floods our brains and it can be too much.

 All this seems pretty scary, but don’t worry – there are actually many positive effects of caffeine as well!
 For example, this special chemical can reduce inflammation and relieve pain, and it also just generally improves mood.

 But why does caffeine affect us all differently?

 Because our bodies are all so different, the effects of caffeine really do end up becoming a personal question.
 For example, some people’s adenosine receptors are just less well suited to accommodating caffeine.
 The result is that caffeine just kind of slides around the brain without ever latching on and having an effect.